Philadelphia Cardiology Malpractice Lawyer

 • Palpitations (racing heart)

 When you go to a cardiologist with any of these symptoms, but the cardiologist fails to give importance to your complaints or delays diagnosis or treatment, that cardiologist is breaching his or her duty of care.
-In Pennsylvania, medical professionals must adhere to the accepted standards of care and ensure the patient’s safety.
+In this state, medical professionals must adhere to the accepted standards of care and ensure the patient’s safety.

 Failure to diagnose a heart disease is not the only form of cardiology malpractice, as other types of this medical malpractice include but are not limited to: